 Year 7 Literacy and Numeracy Catch Up Premium 2019 – 2020

-The literacy and numeracy catch – up premium gives the academy additional funding to support year 7 students who did not achieve the expected standard in reading or maths at the end of Key Stage 2 (KS2).
+The literacy and numeracy catch – up premium gives the school additional funding to support Year 7 students who did not achieve the expected standard in reading or maths at the end of Key Stage 2 (KS2).

-In relation to the ‘expected standard’, students are awarded a scaled score of:
+In relation to the ‘expected standard’, students awarded a scaled score of:

 - At least 100 will have met the expected standard of the test